mmaskeri/keyClip/README.txt

     - Open the "Accessibility" panel from the left list
     - Add the app `Automator` to the right list, checking the box !
-This is necessary for the keyClip script to automate required keystrokes
+This is necessary for the keyClip script to automate required keystrokes !
+Additional privileges may need to be granted to Keynote and ChemDraw

 Usage
 -----